HeshamAbedelatty/KMeans_algorithm/README.md

 - **Select File:** Allows users to browse and select a CSV file containing movie data.
 - **Percentage of Data to Read:** Specifies the percentage of data from the selected file to use for analysis.
 - **Number of Clusters (K):** Specifies the number of clusters for K-Means clustering.
-- **Start Analysis:** Initiates the analysis process, performing K-Means clustering and displaying the clusters, centroids, and outliers.
+- **Start Analysis:** Initiates the analysis process, detect the outliers from the data by IQR, performing K-Means clustering and displaying the clusters, centroids, and outliers.

 ### Inputs: